Mathematics & Computer Science Department: For Current Students: Placement Information

 Social and Natural Science Majors

-Most Social and Natural Science majors are required to take Statistics (MAT52-113) and/or Calculus I (MAT52-154).
+Most Social and Natural Science majors are required to take Statistics (MAT52-114) and/or Calculus I (MAT52-154).
 It is extremely important to consult with your advisor before choosing your mathematics course.

-We recommend that non-Science majors take Mathematical Concepts (MAT52-103), Statistics (MAT52-113), Calculus I (MAT52-154) and/or Computer Science I (CSC54-183).
-Although Elementary Function Theory (MAT52-123) is an option, it is primarily a course designed for EC-6 and 4-8 certification education majors for which it is a requirement and also designed to prepare students with a weak background for Calculus I.
+We recommend that non-Science majors take Explorations in Mathematics (MAT52-104), Statistics (MAT52-114), Calculus I (MAT52-154) and/or Computer Science I (CSC54-184).
+Although Elementary Function Theory (MAT52-124) is an option, it is primarily a course designed for EC-6 and 4-8 certification education majors for which it is a requirement and also designed to prepare students with a weak background for Calculus I.

 Calculus I or Elementary Function Theory?

 Students who wish to take Calculus I (MAT52-154) must have acquired mastery of high school level pre-calculus.
 This includes high school algebra, trigonometry, and exponential and logarithmic functions.
-For practice and self-assessment, we recommend the following website: http://www.math.unt.edu/mathlab/emathlab/Calculus.htm At Southwestern, we do not deny any student who wishes to take Calculus I, regardless of previous experience.
-However, due to the high-paced, intensive, cummulative nature of the course, any student with weaknesses in any aspect of pre-calculus will struggle, since these skills will be used almost daily.
+Students are now required to take and pass a pre-Calculus Assessment prior to their fourth day of Calculus I. Please see the instructions below.
 It may be advisable for unprepared students to first take Elementary Function Theory before attempting to take Calculus I.

 Calculus I or Calculus II?